sandajian/moffix6/autoconf/README.md

 ##Modified
 <pre>
-- 'Requires: emacs-filesystem' -> 'Requires: emacs-common'
+- Remove 'Requires: emacs-filesystem'
-- 'BuildRequires: perl-macros' -> 'BuildRequires: perl-devel'
+- BuildRequires: perl-macros -> perl-devel
 - Added a patch for test libtool (501), when using libtool >= 2.4.3
 - Added a patch for test configure-directories (231)
 </pre>